MicrosoftDocs/Viva/Viva/skills/skills-overview.md

  Skills in Viva is an AI-powered service in the Microsoft Viva Suite that delivers personalized skills-based experiences throughout supported Microsoft 365 and Viva applications for employees, business leaders, and HR.

-It uses data from Microsoft 365 profiles and the [Microsoft Graph](/graph/overview) combined with skills from the [LinkedIn Skills Graph](https://engineering.linkedin.com/blog/2022/building-linkedin-s-skills-graph-to-power-a-skills-first-world) to predict a user’s skills and offer tailored skill suggestions to users, while providing you with a better understanding of your organization’s current workforce skills distribution.
+It uses data from Microsoft 365 profiles and the [Microsoft Graph](/graph/overview) combined with skills from the [LinkedIn Skills Graph](https://engineering.linkedin.com/blog/2022/building-linkedin-s-skills-graph-to-power-a-skills-first-world) to predict a user’s skills and offer tailored skill suggestions to users.
+At the same time, Skills in Viva provides you with a better understanding of your organization’s current workforce skills distribution.
 Learn more about [Skills in Viva](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/introducing-ai-powered-skills-in-microsoft-viva-a-new-way-to/ba-p/3947844).

 If you’d like to learn more or apply for the Skills in Viva preview, contact your Microsoft representative.